How to Watch the NBA on Thursday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Bulls look to pull of an away win at the Heat on Thursday at 7:30 PM ET.
+The Jazz look to pull off a road win at the Pistons on Thursday at 7:00 PM ET.

 How to Watch